HN-Le/Impact-Assessment-Tool/README.md

 3) Run install_packages.py (run this command on commandline: py install_packages.py)
 4) Run main.py (run this command on commandline: py main.py)

+DO NOT OVERWRITE OLD PROJECT IF ITS IN THE CLOUD